-Evidence gap maps are an important tool for evidence-informed policies and strategic research prioritisation.
+Evidence gap maps are an important tool for informing strategic policy, programme and research priorities.

 Evidence gap maps (EGMs) consolidate what we know about what works in particular development sectors or thematic areas.

-3ie has recently developed a new interactive and dynamic online platform which allows users to explore the evidence included in a particular EGM, with links to user-friendly summaries of all studies.
+3ie’s interactive online platform allows users to explore the evidence included in a particular EGM, including links to each included study and review.

 To know more about evidence gap maps and how to conduct them, click here.